NethServer/docs/administrator-manual/en/owncloud.rst

 * preconfigure :index:`ownCloud` with mysql and default access credential
 * preconfigure httpd
-* tool for auto create ldap user and password, and docs for configuration
+* integration with |product| system users and groups
+* documentation
 * backup ownCloud data with nethserver-backup tool

 Installation
 ============

-The installation can be done through the NethServer web interface.
+The installation can be done through the |product| web interface.
 After the installation:

 * open the url https://your_nethserver_ip/owncloud